Maine is unique.

 It is the most forested state in the nation.
 Over 10 million acres are too sparsely populated to have local government.
 These unincorporated areas are mostly semi-wilderness working forest.
 Even the pristine lakes in this forest are undeveloped.

+are an ideal way to get deep into the woods.
+Many vacationing birders prefer to move around the state, staying only a couple of nights in one place.
 But there is another type of adventurer - one who wants to venture off the beaten track and get away from it all.
 Birding is just part of the experience that draws them to Maine's more remote areas.
 Waking up to loons, paddling undeveloped lakes, probing bogs and forests near the Canadian border: these things do more than pad the life list.
 These things refresh the soul.

 Maine has a heritage of historic sporting camps and modernized lodges in the woods.
 These days, even the most remote has WIFI and extraordinary dining.